 DAY TRIP TO THÓRSMÖRK

-If you don’t intend to stay overnight in Thórsmörk, there’s plenty you can see in this beautiful area in 1 day.
-Here are some suggestions for what you can do in Thórsmörk if you’re visiting on a day trip.
+If you don’t intend to stay overnight in Thórsmörk, you can still see the best of the area on a day trip.

 THÓRSMÖRK 1-DAY ITINERARY